The 20 Best Hypoaldosteronism Doctors in Italy

 Modena, IT

-Lorenzo Iughetti practices in Modena, Italy.
+Lorenzo Iughetti practices practicing medicine in Modena, Italy.
 Mr. Iughetti is rated as an Advanced expert by MediFind in the treatment of Hypoaldosteronism.
-His top areas of expertise are Prader-Willi Syndrome, Precocious Puberty, Pediatric Growth Hormone Deficiency, Hormone Replacement Therapy (HRT), and Adenoidectomy.
+He is also highly rated in 41 other conditions, according to our data.
+His clinical expertise encompasses Prader-Willi Syndrome, Precocious Puberty, Pediatric Growth Hormone Deficiency, Hypothyroidism, and Adenoidectomy.

 Learn about our expert tiers